nicolozambon/ing-sw-2022-sciarrabba-sironi-zambon/README.md

 #### Windows
 On Windows it is needed to:
 - Set system visual scaling to 100%.
+Only for CLI:
-- Install the "dejaVu Sans Font" and set it for the terminal.
+- Install the font "DejaVuSansMono.ttf" (find it in deliverables folder) and set it for the terminal.
 - Run the `chcp 65001` command in the terminal.
 This enables UTF-8 encoding.

 ### Instructions